- Human Resources

 - Eligible Judgment, Decree, Court Order, or Qualified Medical Child Support Order (QMCSO).

 Please be advised that eligible expenses may be incurred by your tax dependents that qualify for the program, even if they are not on your employer's insurance program as defined in IRS Publication 502, located at the following website: IRS.
 This publication may be used as a general guide, however, be aware that in some instances CSU Policy may differ.
 Questions should be directed to the Third Party Administrator, ASI, 1-800-659-3035 (M-F from 6am to 5pm).

-You can contribute any amount from a minimum of $20.00 a month to a maximum of $212.50 per month ($2,550/year).
+You can contribute any amount from a minimum of $20.00 a month to a maximum of $237.50 per month, up to $2,850 for 2023 and a maximum of $254.16 per month, up to $3050 for 2024.
 Please Note: The IRS may impose additional limits in special situations.
 It is strongly recommended that you consult with a tax advisor before enrolling in this account.
 You must estimate your eligible expenses very carefully.
 Any money left in your Health Care Reimbursement Account after your expenses have been paid for the year will be forfeited.
 The IRS will not permit excess contributions to be refunded.

 Your monthly contribution to your Health Care Reimbursement Account (HCRA) will be deducted from your paycheck (pre-tax) and deposited into a special tax-free account.
 Deposited funds are held in your account until you incur eligible expenses and file a claim form for reimbursement.
 Even when paid out as reimbursements, the funds remain tax-free.
 You may file claims for expenses incurred during a plan year any time up to six months after the end of the plan year (June 30 of the next year).
 Any balance remaining in the account after that date will be forfeited.